 Our bodies are not designed to be shod.
 Confining our feet in shoes causes our muscles to become weak and atrophied, and also affects our walking gait—impacting not only our feet but our ankles, knees, hips, and on up the chain.
 Studies have shown that people who regularly go barefoot have a decreased frequency of foot related injuries and conditions, healthier muscle tone and arches, and better overall posture.
 In addition, being barefoot increases blood circulation and nerve conduction because of the increased mobility of the foot muscles.

 However, I don’t intend to persuade readers to instantly cast off their shoes for good—for two reasons.
 Firstly, going barefoot–for more than a short stroll–takes time and gradual transitioning.
-Reawakening those foot muscles must be done slowly enough to not injure them as they learn to work without the padded splints they’ve worn almost since birth, not to mention the skin needs time to thicken.
-(I’m currently experimenting with this myself, and I’ll return to this subject when I’ve grown some proper soles.)
+Reawakening those foot muscles must be done slowly enough to not injure them as they learn to work without the padded casts they’ve worn almost since birth, not to mention the skin needs time to thicken.
 Secondly, there’s a reason people started wearing shoes.
 For many, particularly construction workers and people who stand around in the snow a lot, going barefoot is just not practical.

 So instead, I’d like to share some fun, easy ways to incorporate more movement into the life of your feet.
-They may not be as effective as completely going barefoot all the time, but they can help improve mobility and circulation in the feet, a benefit for the entire body.
+They aren’t as effective as completely going barefoot all the time, but they can help improve mobility and circulation in the feet, a benefit for the entire body.

 - Clench your toes together like you’re making a fist with your foot.
-Then try to spread your toes out as wide as possible.
-If you have trouble doing it, you probably wear shoes often.
+Then spread your toes out as wide as possible.
+If you have trouble getting your toes to move much at all, you probably wear shoes often.
 Don’t get too frustrated, even just trying to make these movements is beneficial.

 - Point your feet up towards your head, then down away from your body.
 Then turn your foot in and out as far as you can.
 Make sure the movement comes from your ankles and feet, not your legs.
 If the movement feels a little stiff and maybe strange, but not painful, then this is probably a great exercise to practice.

-The next two exercises are more fun and can be a great group activity.
+The next two exercises can be a great group activity.
 I especially enjoyed doing the first one both with my mom when I was little and later in life with my fellow classmates as a break from studying for exams.
 Just remember: no hands allowed!